Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly - This scripts uses ls -lan to list all files in long format with user id and numeric group IDs.

 7. 6-firstdirectory - This script uses mkdir to create a directory in the /tmp/ directory.

+8. 7-movethatfile - This script uses the mv command to move betty from somewhere to another.